 To clean your spacer:

-New plastic spacers (e.g. Breath-A-Tech, Volumatic) also need to be washed before you use them for the first time.
-If a new spacer has to be used immediately, you can ‘prime’ the spacer by firing at least 10 puffs into it to begin with to help reduce the static build-up inside.
+New spacers (e.g. Able Spacer Universal, Breath-A-Tech, Volumatic) also need to be washed before you use them for the first time.
+If a new spacer has to be used immediately, you can ‘prime’ the spacer by firing at least multiple (at least 10) puffs into it to begin with to help reduce the static build-up inside.
 You can then take your medication dose as usual.

-Spacers made from antistatic polymers (e.g. Able Spacer, AeroChamber Plus, Breathe Eazy, La Petite E-Chamber, La Grande E-Chamber, Optichamber Diamond, Space Chamber) do not need to be primed or washed before first use, nor do disposable cardboard spacers.
+Spacers made from antistatic polymers (e.g. Able A2A, AeroChamber Plus, Breathe Eazy, La Petite E-Chamber, La Grande E-Chamber, OptiChamber Diamond) do not need to be primed or washed before first use, nor do disposable cardboard spacers.

 Your spacer should be checked by your pharmacist, nurse or asthma educator every 6–12 months to check the structure is intact (e.g. no cracks) and the valve is working properly.